SnapperGPS/snappergps-pcb/README.md

 - Recover your SnapperGPS receiver.
 - [Upload](https://snappergps.info/upload) the data from your SnapperGPS receiver to our server.
 - [Download](https://snappergps.info/view) the track of your surveilled animal.

+## Getting started

+You already have a SnapperGPS receiver?
+See [here](GETTING-STARTED.md) how to get started.

+You need to build one first?
+Keep reading.

 ## Repository Structure